Table of Contents

 Horopito is a little known plant from New Zealand that possesses antifungal and antibacterial properties.
 Dr. Kaur has written a very well researched article about the plant here for you to review.

 I do know that it does not work for Aspergillus or Coccidioides immitis and the study involved determined it has no anti-fungal abilities.
-Be forewarned, Lufenuron has demonstrated the ability to damage intestinal cell junctions and animal ovary cell junctions, which could put you at risk for developing leaky gut syndrome.
+Be forewarned, Lufenuron has demonstrated the ability to damage animal ovary cell junctions.

 Monolaurin is a medium chain fatty acid made from the lauric acid in coconut oil.
 The body naturally converts lauric acid into monolaurin but we don't know how much it converts, so you can take it straight.
 This pdf file explains that it has anti-fungal and anti-bacterial activities and is effective against many viruses.